sungsoo-ahn/2025/_posts/2025-04-28-scalable-mcts.md

 -   $A(s)$ is the set of actions available in state $s$.
 -   $W(s, a)$ represents the sum of rewards from playing action $a$ in state $s$ based on simulations performed so far.
 -   $N(s)$ is the number of times state $s$ has been visited.
--   $T(s)$ is the number of workers currently exploring the subtree rooted at node $s$.
 -   $N(s, a)$ is the number of times action $a$ has been played from state $s$.
+-   $T(s)$ is the number of workers currently exploring action $a$ in state $s$.
 -   $T(s, a)$ is the number of workers currently exploring action $a$ in state $s$.
 -   $C$ is a constant controlling the balance between exploration and exploitation.
-In general, it is a domain-dependent parameter.
+In general, it is set differently depending on the domain.

 The effectiveness of virtual losses depends on careful tuning of their magnitude.
 If the virtual loss is too small, it might fail to deter other threads, leading to redundant exploration and potential overwriting of data.
 Conversely, excessively large virtual losses may overly penalize promising nodes, hindering exploration and reducing the algorithm's overall performance.

-Liu et al. change the standard virtual loss UCB1 formula by assuming that the reward remains unchanged, yet keep the exploration term the same.
-Using the modified rule, the optimal action is selected by maximizing the modified UCT score:
+Liu et al. change the standard virtual loss formula by assuming that the reward remains unchanged, yet use the same modification for the exploration term.
+Thus, the optimal action is selected by maximizing the modified UCT score:

 $$
 a^* = \underset{a \in A(s)}{\operatorname{argmax}} \left(Q(s, a) + C \sqrt{\frac{\ln (N(s) + T(s))}{N(s, a) + T(s, a)}} \right) \tag{4}
 $$

-## Distributing the tree
+## Distributed MCTS

 While the previous sections primarily focus on storing the tree on a single machine, scaling MCTS effectively often requires distributing the tree and associated statistics across multiple machines.
 This shift is essential for tackling even larger state spaces or executing more complex simulations within the same wall-clock time.

-In addition to modifying the virtual loss UCB1 formula, Liu et al. propose a system for distributing different phases of MCTS.
+In addition to modifying the virtual loss formula, Liu et al. propose a system for distributing different phases of MCTS.
 The system has many moving parts but is straightforward to understand.
 The authors define three types of workers: the master worker, expansion workers, and simulation workers.
 The master worker runs the main MCTS logic and stores the truth version of all global data structures (i.e. nodes in the tree, tree structure, and values and visit counts for each node).
 It runs until it has successfully completed a predetermined number of rollouts.
-Crucially, each rollout can be broken down into two distinct phases: (1) the expansion phase in which the known tree is traversed using UCB until a leaf is reached and (2) the simulation phase, which starts at a leaf in the known tree and continues to a terminal state making random traversal decisions.
+Crucially, each rollout can be broken down into two distinct phases: (1) the expansion phase in which the known tree is traversed using UCT until a leaf is reached and (2) the simulation phase, which starts at a leaf in the known tree and continues to a terminal state making random traversal decisions.
 In Liu et al's framework, these steps are performed independently on different types of workers.

-Expansion workers take in a tree state from the master and run UCB until a leaf is reached.
+Expansion workers take in a tree state from the master and run the UCT selection policy until a leaf is reached.
 They then report the path taken to the master and the new leaf is placed in a simulation buffer.
 At this point, master makes an _incomplete update_ in which it increments the _active rollout counter_ $O_s$ for each node s on the path received from the expansion node.

 Meanwhile, simulation nodes take in a state (represented by a leaf chosen from the simulation buffer) and randomly play until a terminal state is reached.
 The simulation nodes then return the reward achieved during the random simulation to the master.